MerlinCrisis/django-saml2-auth/README.rst

 **TRIGGER** Hooks to trigger additional actions during user login and creation flows.
 These TRIGGER hooks are strings containing a `dotted module name <https://docs.python.org/3/tutorial/modules.html#packages>`_ which point to a method to be called.
-The referenced method should accept a single argument which is a dictionary of attributes and values sent by the identity provider, representing the user's identity.
+Methods that accept a user dict as parameter will be given a dictionary of attributes and values sent by the identity provider, representing the user's identity.

 **TRIGGER.CREATE_USER** A method to be called upon new user creation.
 This method will be called before the new user is logged in and after the user's